This Special Interest Branch of the BABCP focuses on promoting the practice of Schema Therapy in the United Kingdom, as well as supporting research.

-- To bring schema therapy further recognition in the wider CBT community
+- Bring Schema Therapy further recognition in the wider CBT community

-- To make training available in ST to and to promote good practice
+- Make training available in Schema Therapy to and to promote good practice

-- To develop the role of research and the empirical basis for ST
+- Develop the role of research and the empirical basis for Schema Therapy

-- To cultivate a strong UK network whilst making active international links in developing the field within a CBT context
+- Cultivate a strong UK network whilst making active international links in developing the field within a CBT context

 ||Ruth McCutcheon and Saskia Ohlin

 ||Janet Dutton and Natalie Sarjveladze-Weeks

 Contact the Schema Therapy Special Interest Group by emailing firstname.lastname@example.org